-ESS 2 (Evolved Strategic Satellite) is a prototype for a jam-resistant military communications satellite to supplement and eventually replace the existing Advanced Extremely High Frequency (AEHF) satellites built by Boeing.
+ESS 2 (Evolved Strategic Satellite) is a prototype for a jam-resistant military communications satellite built by Boeing to supplement and eventually replace the existing Advanced Extremely High Frequency (AEHF) satellites.

 Boeing, Northrop Grumman and Lockheed Martin will be developing competing designs for the ESS program.
 The Space and Missile Systems Center announced the contract award to Boeing on 1 October 2020 for the Evolved Strategic Satellite Communications program, known as Evolved Strategic Satcom.
 During the rapid prototyping phase, the company will deliver the preliminary design for ESS’ space segment and a ground-based demonstration.
 The satellite has to be completed by May 2025.